Deep Cleaning Westborough MA

 What Do the Procedures Entail?

-Dr. Shinde or Dr. Kaplan will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
-Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of the periodontitis, Drs.
-Shinde or Kaplan may recommend scaling and root planing.
+Dr. Shinde will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
+Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of the periodontitis, Dr. Shinde may recommend scaling and root planing.
 In some cases, local anesthesia may be used during the procedure.